-Substance misuse and addiction treatment programs focus on several primary goals, one of which is helping those in recovery establish a health recovery support network.
+Substance abuse and addiction treatment programs focus on several primary goals, one of which is helping those in recovery establish a health recovery support network.
 Whether you participate in an inpatient or outpatient program, attending peer support groups, group therapy, and other supportive treatment modalities can be a big part of your ongoing treatment regimen.
 Once you leave treatment, the support network should still be in place and will also evolve to ensure a sober transition and long-term recovery.

 How Recovery Groups Work